jimmoffitt/rules-migrator/Article.md

 As with previous versions, every rule that is sent to the Rules API has its syntax verified.
 If you reference a PowerTrack Operator that does not exist, you will receive an error and the request is rejected.
 Note that if you are uploading an array of 100 rules, a single bad rule will prevent any rules in the request from being added.

-With version 2, the following three additional vaidations applied to your rule syntax.
+With version 2, the following three additional vaidations are applied to your rule syntax.
 These new validations will prevent some of the most common mistakes when writing PowerTrack rules, where a rule is syntactic valid but does not implement the intended logic.
 The rule examples below illustrate the potential affects of these logical mistakes using recent 30-day Search counts.

 + No explicit ```AND``` logical phrases.
 This is probably the most common syntax mistake with PowerTrack rules.
 An unquoted ```AND``` (using any case) is treated as a simple keyword and not a logical AND.
 If any rule has an unquoted AND, it will be rejected.
  + (climate AND change) winter → 351 Tweets